 25- Bank statement reconciliation

-Extracting data from bank statements for reconciling records and comparing them against the company’s own records was manually done via complex spreadsheets.
+Extracting data from bank statements to reconcile records and compare them against the company’s own records was manually done via complex spreadsheets.
 However, this is a process that can relatively easily be automated.
-An important point to pay attention to is that rules based automation could break when company changes the banks it is working with.
-It is best to test initial outputs of the bots after your company changes its banking service providers.
+An important point to pay attention to is that rules based automation could break when the company changes the banks it is working with.
+It is best to test the bots’ initial outputs after your company changes its banking service providers.

 26- Daily P&L preparation

 Large financial services companies, especially those in the trading business, track P&L and risk exposures daily.
-While some companies have automated these processes, there are still companies that rely on excel, legacy tools and manual effort to complete these reports.
+While some companies have automated these processes, some companies still rely on excel, legacy tools, and manual effort to complete these reports.

 UiPath reports that they worked to automate daily P&L preparation for a financial services company.
 Resulting RPA installation reduced handling time from 60 minutes to 20 minutes, increasing accuracy of reports.

 Companies relying on legacy HR systems can use bots to automate aggregating CVs, assessment results and interview notes using bots.
 However, most modern HR systems take care of these functionality reducing the need for custom solutions

 This process includes numerous routine steps such as arranging interviews, maintaining records.
 UiPath provides a case study where they rolled out an automation program in 8 weeks, reducing 40% of the manual labor.

 29- Hiring& onboarding & headcount reduction